 Driven by Population and Economic Growth

 Texas has been a leading state for domestic migration since the mid-2000s, only losing the top spot to Florida in 2015 (Figure 2).
+Again, this highlights the fantastic opportunity for diversifying a property portfolio through residential construction.
+Demand far outweighs supply, and if correctly leveraged there are several lucrative avenues of profit as a result of this national migration.
 California is by far the leading “sending” state as both companies and people have increasingly departed for Texas.
 This influx of people isn’t limited to domestic transfers; Texas has been consistently among the top five states for international migration.

 This mass migration to Texas has propelled strong population growth.
 According to the U.S. Census Bureau, since 1990, the state’s population has grown on average almost a full percentage point faster than the U.S. Texas’ relatively low cost of living, strong economic growth due to the most recent oil boom, and lightly regulated commercial environment have attracted businesses and people.
 Naturally, this has increased demand for housing, particularly in the major metros.
 The number of households in Texas grew 1.6 percent on average annually from 2006 through 2016, compared to 0.6 percent in the U.S. and 0.6 percent in California.
 The number of housing units (including apartments) also increased 1.6 percent, dragging existing-home inventories to record lows.